GoogleCloudDataproc/spark-bigquery-connector/README.md

   [com.google.cloud.bigquery.connector.common.AccessTokenProvider](https://github.com/GoogleCloudDataproc/spark-bigquery-connector/tree/master/bigquery-connector-common/src/main/java/com/google/cloud/bigquery/connector/common/AccessTokenProvider.java)
   interface.
 The fully qualified class name of the implementation should be provided in the `gcpAccessTokenProvider` option. `AccessTokenProvider` must be implemented in Java or other JVM language such as Scala or Kotlin.
-It must either have a no-arg constructor or a constructor accepting a single `java.util.String` argument.
-This configuration parameter can be supplied using the `gcpAccessTokenProviderConfig` option.
-If this is not provided then the no-arg constructor wil be called.
+It must have a no-arg constructor.
 The jar containing the implementation should be on the cluster's classpath.
 ```
 // Globally
 spark.conf.set("gcpAccessTokenProvider", "com.example.ExampleAccessTokenProvider")